COVID-19 Emergency Care

 What is this program?

-We are looking for adults to provide short-term (approximately two to three weeks) care in their homes for children whose parents are unable to look after them because they are sick with COVID-19.
+We are looking for adults to provide short-term (approximately two to three weeks) care in their homes for children who have tested positive for COVID-19 or whose parents are unable to look after them because they are sick with COVID-19.

 This is not foster care and you will not be a licensed foster parent, but would need to have a police check (for working with vulnerable people) and some experience in caring for children.